codewright-io/tagcat/developer.md

 dotnet ef migrations add InitialCreate
 ```

-*Note:* The EventSourcing migration I needed to change the Migrations assembly and run from the Metadata.API project.
+*Note:* The EventSourcing migration I needed to change the Migrations assembly and run from the Tagcat.API project.
       I think that it needs its own migrations builder project.